 Your Fitness Identity, Made Visible

 Achievement badges are not a gimmick layered onto a fitness app to make it more addictive.
-When designed well — when each badge marks a genuinely earned milestone — they are an externalization of internal change.
+When designed well, when each badge is a genuinely earned milestone, they are an externalization of internal change.
 They make visible the thing that is hardest to see about yourself: that you have become someone different.

 Day 60 in RazFit is not just 60 workouts logged.
 It is 60 small decisions compounded into a new version of yourself.
 The badge does not create that change.
 But it recognizes it, names it, and makes it real in a way that purely internal experience rarely does.

-If you want to experience a badge system built on these principles — 32 milestones that mark real progress through bodyweight exercises you can complete in 1 to 10 minutes with no equipment — RazFit is available exclusively for iOS 18 and later.
+If you want to experience a badge system built on these principles, with 32 milestones that mark real progress through bodyweight exercises you can complete in 1 to 10 minutes with no equipment, RazFit is available exclusively for iOS 18 and later.
 Start your 3-day free trial and earn your first badge today.

 Scott Nicholson Professor of Game Design and Game Studies, Wilfrid Laurier University